lwhiteley/AngularLogExtender/README.md

 ```
 ###Use Case 5: Color your log outputs
 Coloring your log outputs is possible with AngularLogExtender.
 Just pass a css style as the third parameter
-of the `getInstance()` method. currently, only logs with one parameter of type string will be parsed with the specified styles.
+of the `getInstance()` method.
+Currently, only logs with one parameter of type string will be parsed with the specified styles.
+Supported browsers are `Google Chrome` and `Mozilla Firefox`.
 The following example shows you how.
 #####Eg.
 ```javascript